Paggylyn/Paggylyn/README.md

 - autism + ADHD are bouncing about and around in my noggin.

 - I don't have a label for my sexuality.
 (Not something I see necessary to label, if I'm being frank.
-Also the fact I have better things to think about.)
+Also the fact I have better things to think about.
+I kiss whoever I want)

 - I go by "She/her", but while cosplaying a character that goes by other pronouns, feel free to address me as such pronouns even when I'm out of character! (≧∇≦)ﾉ